-We have evaluated scores of TVs using a variety of programming — from DVDs to HD, 4K to HDR — to find the best model for whatever delights you: be it for game day, movie night or a frag-fest.
-We have pushed every button, clicked through thousands of menus, and run hundreds of smart TV apps to find the best model to suit your needs.
+We have evaluated and scored TVs after testing a variety of formats, including DVDs, HD, 4K and HDR.
+Whether it's for game day, movie night or hard-core gaming, we've pushed every button, clicked through thousands of menus and run hundreds of smart TV apps to find the best model to suit your needs.

-Looking for a big screen on a budget?
-Based on our extensive testing, your best bet is the Insignia Roku TV, which costs less than $500 but offers a great 4K picture, not to mention the full Roku experience.
+Are you looking for a big screen but you're on a budget?
+Based on our extensive testing, your best bet is the Insignia Roku TV, which costs less than $500 and offers a great 4K picture as well as tons of streaming content from Roku.

-Those looking for a stunning cinema experience — and are willing to splurge for it — should invest in the $3,500 LG 65EF9500.
-This OLED TV offers the most gorgeous picture we've ever seen in a 65-inch 4K set.
-In between is a wide range of sizes, prices and features.
+If you're looking for a stunning cinema experience — and can splurge for it — you should consider investing in the LG E6 4K Ultra HD TV.
+This OLED TV offers the most gorgeous picture we've ever seen, and it comes in 55- and 65-inch sizes.